cristinamaria11/connect.github.io/milestone6.md

 Being our biggest competitor, we analyzed LinkedIn's revenues.
 The Recruiter Corporate package costs just over $8,600 annually (if you pay upfront; it’s about $10,800 each year if you pay month-to-month).
 LinkedIn makes about $90 million each quarter, or about 23% of total revenue, from showing ads to its users.
 These ads appear on most pages on the site, and include both IAB standard ads (such as a 300×250 rectangle) as well as custom text ads.
 LinkedIn offers its members four tiers of membership on the site, including a free option.
 The other three range from about $20 / month up to $75 / month, depending on the features desired.

+In our case, the main source of income will be from Recruiter profiles and Premium subscriptions, because we can't generate such big pageviews for receiving enough income from ads.
+Therefore, we will aproximate a revenue of 50 EUR per month for the Recruiter Corporate package.
+Considering a number of 50 companies after first year, that means 2500 EUR monthly.
+For premium members, we will set a 2 EUR to 5 EUR per month subscription.
+If we assume that 1% of the users will buy that subscription, this mean 24000 EUR monthly after first year (for 1.2 million users).

 <div style="display:inline; float:left">
 <input type="button" class="button" value="<< Milestone 5" onclick="window.location.href='milestone5.html'" />